AdobeDocs/experience-manager-cloud-service.en/help/edge/overview.md

 By leveraging Edge Delivery you can:

-* Create fast sites with a perfect Lighthouse Score and continously monitor your site performance through real user monitoring (RUM).
+* Create fast sites with a perfect Lighthouse Score and continuously monitor your site performance through real user monitoring (RUM).
 * Edit content in Microsoft Word, Google Docs, Microsoft Excel, and Google Sheets as well as any custom authoring environment and AEMs Universal Editor.
 The content can then be incorporated and rendered on the fly without the need for a lenghty rebuild process.
 * Use a built-in experimentation framework that allows quick test creation, execution without performance impact and fast release to production of a test winner.